Triage – what goes wrong?

 Triage is a decision, not a process.

 The nature of the decision is also critical.
-Many people treat it as a binary “yes/no”, “in/out” decision which then requires “access”, “eligibility” or “prioritisation” criteria that are rigidly and “fairly” applied.
+Many people treat it as a binary “yes/no”, “in/out”, accept/reject”, “urgent/routine” decision which then requires “access”, “eligibility” or “prioritisation” criteria that are rigidly and “fairly” applied by anyone making this decision.
 The assumption underpinning criteria is that the right people will get quick and easy access to the services they need!
 The effect is often a very poor experience and results in many people being “turned away” with little or no help.
-The resultant feelings of helplessness which quickly escalate to frustration and even anger, generating a very high volume of complaints about services, significant waste of resources and true reputational damage.
 Generally, the most able and articulate people then get services through coercion, at the expense of those who are less resilient, less articulate and more in need of help.
 Sadly, the evidence is the demand for services goes up when criteria are applied as they create a sense of entitlement and so equity of access becomes impossible to achieve.

 The Results?